Signed Mahonian polynomials for major and sorting indices: Concluding Notes

 \section{Concluding Notes}

-In this paper we derive many new signed Mahonian polynomials on $B_n$, $D_n$ and $G(r,n)$.
-In summary, in type $B_n$ we derive all signed Mahonian polynomials with respect to the statistics $\ell^B$, $\nmaj$, or $\Fmaj$, while in type $D_n$ we derive polynomials with respect to $\ell^D$ and $\dmaj$.

-On $G(r,n)$ we obtain signed Mahonian polynomials with respect to $\ell$ or $\lmaj$ paired with any one of the $2r$ 1-dim characters.
+In this paper we proposed many new signed Mahonian polynomials for $B_n$, $D_n$ and $G(r,n)=G(r,1,n)$.
+In summary, for type $B_n$ we derived all signed Mahonian polynomials with respect to the statistics $\ell_B$, $\nmaj$, $\Fmaj$ and $\sor_B$, while for type $D_n$ we derived polynomials with respect to $\ell_D$, $\dmaj$ and $\sor_D$.
+For $G(r,n)$ we first derived a closed formula for the 1-dim characters of $G(r,n)$ in terms of the length function, and as an application of it we obtained signed Mahonian polynomials with respect to $\ell$, $\lmaj$ and $\sor$.
 This is novel in the sense that the better-known $\fmaj$ statistic is not equidistributed with the length function if $r\ge 3$ while $\lmaj$ is Mahonian.

-Note that Caselli~\cite{Caselli_11} introduced the concept of projective reflection groups $G(r,p,s,n)$, which is a generalization of complex reflection groups $G(r,p,n)$, and Biagioli and Caselli~\cite{Biagioli_Caselli_12} derived signed polynomials with respect to the statistic $\fmaj$.
-Hence a natural question is to see if one can have a Mahonian statstic $\lmaj$ on $G(r,p,n)$ or $G(r,p,s,n)$ and have corresponding signed Mahonian polynomials.
+Caselli~\cite{Caselli_11} introduced the concept of projective reflection groups $G(r,p,s,n)$, which is a generalization of complex reflection groups $G(r,p,n)$, and Biagioli and Caselli~\cite{Biagioli_Caselli_12} derived signed polynomials with respect to the statistic $\fmaj$.
+Hence a natural question is to see if one can have a Mahonian statistic $\lmaj$ or $\sor$ on $G(r,p,n)$ or $G(r,p,s,n)$ and have corresponding signed Mahonian polynomials.

-In the last section we consider the signed polynomials on $G(r,n)$ with respect to a pair of statistics with the same distribution $[r]_q[2r]_q\dots [nr]_q$, where the sign is decided by the parity of the first statistic.
+In the last section we considered the signed polynomials on $G(r,n)$ with respect to a pair of statistics with the same distribution $[r]_q[2r]_q\dots [nr]_q$, where the `sign' is decided by the parity of the first statistic.
 It would be interesting to complete the missing pieces in the last section, especially the $(\rmaj, \fmaf)$ and $(\rinv, \fmaf)$ cases.
 Also it is natural to investigate the bivariate generating functions, or even better, the multivariate generating functions with respect to these statistics.
 We leave these questions to the interested readers.

+\textbf{Acknowledgements.} The authors would like to express their gratitude to the referees for their valuable comments and suggestions on improving the presentation of this paper.

 \rm